arm61/pylj/docs/source/viewers.md

 pylj comes with eight viewers, each a live figure that redraws when its `update(simulation)` method is called:

 - `JustCell`: the particle positions
-- `Energy`: positions and the energy: the total energy, potential plus kinetic, for molecular dynamics, and the potential energy for Monte Carlo, which has no kinetic energy to add
+- `Energy`: positions and the energy.
+For molecular dynamics that is the total energy, potential plus kinetic; for Monte Carlo it is the potential energy.
 - `MaxBolt`: positions and a histogram of particle speeds
 - `RDF`: positions and the radial distribution function
 - `CellPlus`: positions and one plot of data you supply